lackhand/princess/tools/tier.md

 | VII+ | 250+ | A month+ | A district+ | destruction |
 {:.tablecol}

-> Bigger numbers aren't necessarily better; think about what you're comparing
+> Bigger numbers aren't necessarily better; think about why you're comparing things and exactly what you're trying to measure.
-> ("faster" versus "longer-lasting", for instance)!
+> For instance, smaller might be sneakier, while larger is heavier or tougher.
+> But it might not be!
 {:.note}

 ### Tier